 4 The above Directors' compensation total amount does not include wages for Directors with managerial duties as Company employees.
 5 The maximum amount of remuneration for Directors prior to our transition to a company with an Audit and Supervisory Committee was resolved at the 92nd Ordinary General Meeting of Shareholders held on June 18, 2020 to be no more than ¥600 million per year (including no more than ¥50 million per year for Outside Directors).
 The maximum amount of remuneration for Directors (excluding Outside Directors) shall include bonuses for Directors and shall not include salaries for employees.
-As of the adjournment of the 920d Ordinary General Meeting of Shareholders, the number of Directors was nine (including three Outside Directors).
-The maximum amount of remuneration for Directors (excluding Directors) who also serve as Audit and Supervisory Committee Members) after our transition to a company with an Audit and Supervisory Committee was resolved at the 94th Ordinary General Meeting of Shareholders held on June 21.
-2022 to be no more than ¥600 million per year (including no more than ¥100 million per year for Outside Directors).
-The maximum amount of remuneration for Directors (excluding Directors also serve as Audit and Supervisory Committee Members and Outside Directors) shall include bonuses for Directors and shall not include salaries for employees.
-As of the adjournment of the Ordinary General Meeting of Shareholders, the number of Directors (excluding Directors who also serve as Audit and Supervisory Committee Members) was nine (including five Outside Directors)
+As of the adjournment of the 92nd Ordinary General Meeting of Shareholders, the number of Directors was nine (including three Outside Directors).
+The maximum amount of remuneration for Directors (excluding Directors was nine (including three Outside Directors).
+The maximum amount of remuneration for Directors (excluding Directors was nine (including three Outside Directors).
+The maximum amount of remuneration for Directors (excluding Directors who also serve as Audit and Supervisory Committee Members) after our transition to a company with an Audit and Supervisory Committee was resolved at the 94th Ordinary General Meeting of Shareholders held on June 21, 2022 to be no more than ¥600 million per year (including no more than ¥100 million per year for Outside Directors).
+The maximum amount of remuneration for Directors (excluding Directors who also serve as Audit and Supervisory Committee Members and Outside Directors) shall include bonuses for Directors and shall not include salaries for employees.
+As of the adjournment of the 94th Ordinary General Meeting of Shareholders, the number of Directors (excluding Directors who also serve as Audit and Supervisory Committee Members) was nine (including five Outside Directors).